How to Install Specific Version of a Package Using YUM

 How to install yum command in Linux?

-In Red Hat-based distributions yum is a very dependable package manager.
-If you want to install yum in Debian-based Linux distros run sudo apt install yum in the terminal.
+To install yum in Debian-based Linux distros run sudo apt install yum in your terminal.
 Moreover, if you want to install YUM in an Arch Linux-based distribution, execute the following command sudo pacman -S yum in the terminal.

 How do I install a specific version of a program in Linux?